entuland/wesh/README.md

 The variants used in each `.obj.dat` file depend on the ones you select in the interface at capture time.

-Default variants are stored in the file [/default/nodevariants.lua](/default/nodevariants.lua) which gets copied over to `/custom.nodevariants.lua` when starting up the mod if no such file exists.
+Default variants are stored in the file [/default/nodevariants.lua](/default/nodevariants.lua) which gets copied over to `[luanti root]/mod_data/wesh/custom.nodevariants.lua` when starting up the mod if no such file exists.

 Those variants will be the ones shown in the capture interface.

 In order to add a new variant simply add a line with your texture name and make sure you save such texture file in the `/textures` folder of the mod.
 You can also remove the lines you're not interested in and the mod will not generate those variants.

-You can do the above operation either on the `/custom.nodevariants.lua` file (it will affect all new captures) or in the `.obj.dat` file associated to each mesh (will affect only that mesh).
+You can do the above operation either on the `[luanti root]/mod_data/wesh/custom.nodevariants.lua` file (it will affect all new captures) or in the `.obj.dat` file associated to each mesh (will affect only that mesh).

 For example, here we remove all but the `plain` version and add a custom one: